 In most cases the personal data that we process will be provided by you.
-This may be in relation to an enquiry you have made, where you have instructed us to undertake work and when signing up to our blog.
+This may be in relation to an enquiry you have made, where you have instructed us to undertake work, where you have installed or activated Brytlyt’s software and when signing up to our blog or trial.
 Correspondence between us in writing, by telephone and when attending meetings.
 We may also receive personal data from third parties such as contractors, our partners and credit reference agencies and your legal representatives.
 We may also ask you to provide information regarding your satisfaction of the service we have provided to you.
 Please help us to keep your information up to date by informing us of any changes to your contact details.

 What personal data do we capture